wavemaker/docs/learn/app-development/services/mock-services/mock-imported-apis.md

 ---
 ---

-API MockingBird can mock REST APIs with live authentic responses, allowing you to simultaneously design the application frontend, while the backend team can develop the APIs.
-MockingBird provides a convenient way to switch between mocked API and the orginal API within the Studio.

-MockingBird helps you keep the development flow continuous when you need APIs with live data during the UI development or testing phase.
-Also, in cases when the API breaks often in the time zone when the backend developer may not be able to support it.
+API MockingBird can mock REST APIs with live authentic responses for your application, allowing you to simultaneously design the frontend, while the backend team can develop the APIs.
+This helps you keep the development flow continuous when you need APIs with live data during the UI development or testing phase.
+Also, in cases when the API breaks often, such as in the time zones when backend developers may not be able to offer support.

-To get started with MockingBird, when the API contract is made, a WaveMaker developer can then import the OpenAPI/Swagger spec to mock APIs.
+MockingBird provides a convenient way to switch between mocked API and the orginal API from the Studio.
+To get started with MockingBird, when the API contract is made, the developer can import the OpenAPI/Swagger spec to mock APIs.

 ## How it works